Still downloading templates?

 Your team didn’t sign up to manage a software portfolio.
 They signed up to do great work.
 Give them the tools actually to do it.

 Ready to see what consolidation looks like in action?
-Try ClickUp free and bring your work together. ✨
+Try ClickUp for free!

 App sprawl is the messy state—too many tools, poor integration, scattered work.
 SaaS rationalization is the deliberate cleanup: auditing your stack, consolidating redundant apps, and putting governance in place to prevent the sprawl from coming back.
 Think of app sprawl as the problem and SaaS rationalization as the solution.